 ACES analyzers provide an unbeatable combination of versatility and power, offering not just Rotor Track and Balance testing, but vibration analysis, dynamic propeller balance, and fan trim balance testing as well.
 Whether your aircraft operates best with identically balanced rotors or on a split track, the Cobra II Analyzer is agile enough to deliver the precise results you need.
 Dual channel, simultaneous inputs are complemented by programmable propeller balance influences and a sharp graphic spectral display that includes expanded views and backlighting.

-The compact, portable form factor of our rotor balance track analyzers are a huge bonus in a camped aircraft cabin, where quick and accurate testing is a must.
+The compact, portable form factor of our rotor balance track analyzers are a huge bonus in a cramped aircraft cabin, where quick and accurate testing is a must.
 Both the Cobra II and Viper II analyzers feature internal batteries and minimal cabling, which makes them easy to use in almost any environment.
 Fill out the form below to receive a quote on our helicopter track and balance equipment.